Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe GeForce GTX 285 2GB should in theory be quite a bit faster than the GeForce 9800 GX2 in general. (explain)
+Memory BandwidthTheoretically speaking, the GeForce GTX 285 2GB should be quite a bit faster than the GeForce 9800 GX2 in general. (explain)

-Texel RateThe GeForce 9800 GX2 will be a lot (more or less 48%) more effective at anisotropic filtering than the GeForce GTX 285 2GB. (explain)
+Texel RateThe GeForce 9800 GX2 will be quite a bit (about 48%) better at AF than the GeForce GTX 285 2GB. (explain)

-Pixel RateThe GeForce GTX 285 2GB will be a little bit (about 8%) better at AA than the GeForce 9800 GX2, and also should be capable of handling higher screen resolutions more effectively. (explain)
+Pixel RateThe GeForce GTX 285 2GB will be a little bit (more or less 8%) more effective at AA than the GeForce 9800 GX2, and also should be able to handle higher resolutions without slowing down too much. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 One or more cards in this comparison are multi-core.
 This means that their bandwidth, texel and pixel rates are theoretically doubled - this does not mean the card will actually perform twice as fast, but only that it should in theory be able to.
 Actual game benchmarks will give a more accurate idea of what it's capable of.
 Price Comparison